birgerosterberg/riddleme/README.md

 ---
 ## Design and UX
 ### Color
+- I used Colorama to make the terminal colorful.
 - When choosing colors i wanted to ensure there is sufficient separation to make it much easier to read.
 - Green, Red, Blue, Cyan and White.
 Very simple and mild colors that present what they need just by the color themselves.

 ### Art
-- As for ASCII, I wanted to add some extra flexibility, so I included ASCII art since it's a fun way to enhance the terminal experience.
+- As for ASCII, I wanted to add some extra life, so I included ASCII art since it's a fun way to enhance the terminal experience.

 ### User Experience
 - The user interface is designed to be straightforward, following a linear path that leaves little room for confusion, except when it comes to the riddles.